 Warning

-When choosing data types, consider that on modern 64-bit architectures, using smaller integer or floating-point types doesn’t always improve performance.
+When choosing data types, consider that on modern 64-bit architectures, using smaller integer or floating-point types does not always improve performance.
 In fact, many operations are optimized for 64-bit (or even larger SIMD) registers, and using smaller data types may introduce unnecessary overhead due to conversions or misalignment.

 For collections, choose appropriate container types based on your use case.
 Arrays are efficient for calculations that loop through all or most elements, while Dictionaries are better for sparse look-ups or outside of the “hot loop” portion of a computation.

 Consider using small, statically sized collections when the data is suited for it.
-Small, fixed-size arrays, (such as StaticArrays.jl in Julia) can be allocated on the stack and lead to better performance in certain scenarios than dynamically sizeable arrays.
-The trade-off is that the static arrays require more up-front compile time and after a certain point (length in the 50-100 element range) it usually isn’t worth trying to use them.
+Small, fixed-size arrays, (such as StaticArrays.jl in Julia) can be allocated on the stack and lead to better performance in certain scenarios than dynamically sizable arrays.
+The trade-off is that the static arrays require more up-front compile time and after a certain point (length in the 50-100 element range) it usually is not worth trying to use them.

 10.3.4 Avoid Type Instabilities